golang/proposal/design/draft-fuzzing.md

 The best solution for Go in the long-term is to have a feature-rich, fully supported, unified narrative for fuzzing.
-It should be just as easy to write fuzz targets as it is to write unit tests.
+It should be just as easy to write fuzz tests as it is to write unit tests.
 Developers should be able to use existing tools for which they are already familiar, with small variations to support fuzzing.
 Along with the language support, we must provide documentation, tutorials, and incentives for Go package owners to add fuzz tests to their packages.
-This is a measurable goal, and we can track the number of fuzz targets and resulting bug fixes resulting from this design.
+This is a measurable goal, and we can track the number of fuzz tests and resulting bug fixes resulting from this design.

 Standardizing this also provides new opportunities for other tools to be built, and integration into existing infrastructure.
-For example, this proposal creates consistency for building and running fuzz targets, making it easier to build turnkey [OSS-Fuzz](https://github.com/google/oss-fuzz) support.
+For example, this proposal creates consistency for building and running fuzz tests, making it easier to build turnkey [OSS-Fuzz](https://github.com/google/oss-fuzz) support.

 In the long term, this design could start to replace existing table tests,